unvacs/Linuxhardning_practical/Bootloader-and-Partitions.md

 ##### Secure /proc filesystem

+The proc pseudo-filesystem can be mounted with `hidepid`.
+With this option users are only able too see their own processes without information about other processes.

-The proc pseudo-filesystem `/proc` should be mounted with `hidepid`.
-When setting `hidepid` to **2**, directories entries in `/proc` will hidden.
+When setting `hidepid` to **2** (0 gives you the default behaviour), directories entries in `/proc` will hidden:

 ```bash
 proc  /proc  proc  defaults,hidepid=2  0 0
 ```

-  > Some of the services/programs operate incorrectly when the `hidepid` parameter is set, e.g. Nagios checks.
+  > Some of the services/programs operate incorrectly when the `hidepid` parameter is set, e.g. Nagios checks which depends on seeing all the processes.

+An alternative to the above is to create a group (e.g **pid_access**) and tells the kernel that users in that group (and root) can still see the information.

 ##### Swap partition